-Chin people are Mongol
+Chin people are of Mongol

 tribe origin who occupied the southernmost part of the mountain ranges